syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 kubectl delete websites.kubecon.my.domain website-sample
 ```

-When you do this, you can see that the deployment and service are still just fine:
+When you do this, the deployment and service are still just fine and can be viewed with the following command:

 ```
 kubectl get all --selector=type=Website